What is equity release & how does it work?

 While these are fantastic products, they do have their pitfalls.
 However, these can be avoided if you follow these fantastic tips:

 - Don’t unlock the full amount that you need in one go – Instead, keep your cash in a drawdown facility for both a lifetime mortgage and a home reversion scheme.
-You’ll only pay interest on the money you unlock so if you don’t need every pound right away, be strategic about it.
+You’ll only pay the loan’s interest so if you don’t need every pound right away, be strategic about it.

 - Get professional financial advice from an Equity Release Council member – When unlocking equity from your home with a home reversion plan or lifetime mortgage, you will be required to seek professional advise.
 Find a dedicated individual who’ll give you honest feedback on whether or not an equity release product is right for you.
 However, if you have a trusted financial adviser, that’s also a great option.
 As long as they’re educated in all things equity release, a whole market adviser might be a better option, as they’ll assist you from a holistic point of view.